Dr. Jacobsen will be on sabbatical and doing ethnographic field research for fall 2019 and spring 2020 semesters.

-Together with Kerry F. Thompson, she has a forthcoming article on the recent Navajo Nation presidential election and language fluency debate, titled “The Right to Lead: Language Reclamation and Diné Presidential Politics” (Journal of Sociolinguistics).
+Together with Kerry F. Thompson, she has an article on the recent Navajo Nation presidential election and language fluency debate, titled “The Right to Lead: Language Reclamation and Diné Presidential Politics”.
 Her chapter on ethnography and songwriting, “Songwriting as Ethnographic Practice, or How Stories Humanize,” appeared in the book, Arts-Based Research in Education: Foundations for Practice, edited by Melisa Cahnmann-Taylor and Richard Siegesmund (2017).
 Together with the late Shirley Bowman (Diné; Bitahnii) she has a forthcoming article (2019, issue 6:1) on kinship, blood quantum and adopted clans on the Navajo Nation in the journal Native American and Indigenous Studies.
 Other articles include “New Skies Above: Sense-bound and Place-based Songwriting as a Response to Trauma for Refugees and Asylum Seekers in Applied Arts and Health (with Klisala Harrison and Naomi Sunderland, forthcoming June 2019); “Radmilla’s Voice: Music Genre, Blood Quantum and Belonging on the Navajo Nation” (Cultural Anthropology, 2014) and “Rita(hhh): Placemaking and Country Music on the Navajo Nation” (Ethnomusicology, 2009).